CielAl/Calendar/README.md

 # README #
 Module 5

+### Important
+* It was approved by the instructor Todd Sproull to upload the assignment contents to personal repository, but you may not use or adapt the implementation here into your assignment without permission from the instructor and the citation, otherwise it will violate the academic integrity of your department.

 Right click days to interact with the calendar.
 ### Memo-reference ###
 ##### The majority of the below are merely either tutorials or manuals.